DISCOURSES 1.1

 Learn and then seasonally practice it—not indeed pleasant?

+Practice (xi 習) is a bird repeatedly flying.
 The ceaselessness of learning is like the repeated flight of birds.
+Pleasant (yue 說) means enjoyable thoughts.
 When learned and then also continually practiced, what is learned matures and within the heartmindᵇ is an enjoyable pleasure.
 Then one’s progress naturally cannot cease.

 – Zhu Xi 朱熹